|

 "Delete Temporary Internet Files" features that work very

 well.
-IE6 also has a "Delete Cookies" option that eliminates
+IE6, IE7 & IE8 also have a "Delete Cookies" option that eliminates

 the need to delete through "My Computer" or "Explorer".
 Also,

-there are programs out there (like Norton) that finds orphaned
+there are programs out there that finds orphaned

 DLL files and programs that are no longer used.
 A big part of